 Windowless Envelopes Temporarily Unavailable

-As of March 23, 2020 we are temporarily suspending the use of the Express Letter (aka windowless envelopes).
+As of March 23, 2020, we have temporarily suspended the use of our windowless envelopes (previously referred to as Express Letters).
 Please be aware that our Windowed Letter (1st class) is a great replacement option.
 The Windowed letter is created on the LetterStream website nearly the exact same way as the Express Letter.

 We know many of you count on the Express Letter to get your important messages out, but we believe the Windowed Letter is just as beneficial to convey the urgency of your message.
 For the most part, the only difference between the two job types is in the cosmetic appearance of the envelope.
 While the Express Letter goes in a windowless envelope with addresses (recipient and return) printed on the envelope, the Windowed Letter (1st class) letter goes into a windowed envelope with addresses printed on a sheet of paper that we call a coversheet.

 Why is the Express Letter unavailable?
 We are removing the Express Letter option because the amount of staff interaction required to get Express Letters through our facility makes it difficult to maintain proper social distancing and because we believe we have a proper substitute solution.

 Isn't the Windowed Letter expensive?
 It was, only if you needed a coversheet.
 However, since we are requiring customers to use this job type, we have reduced the price of a coversheet by 2 cents to make the Window Letter option the same price.
 If you format your document so a coversheet is not needed, you'll save even more.